jonrmar/postgres-jsonb-support/README.md

 # postgres-jsonb-support

-This project has the objective to supply an easiest way to map plain Java Objects to Postgres Jsonb type.
+This project has the objective to supply a way to let postgres to work as a document database.
+So in this project we map plain Java Objects to Postgres Jsonb type.

 ## DockerFile